Special Education Remote Learning Information/Contacts/Resources/LinksJune 17, 2021

 - Plentiful is an app that lets New Yorkers find food pantries and make reservations ahead of time through their phone or iPad.
 There is a map of pantries all over NYC with over 300 locations.
 More information is available at www.plentifulapp.com.

 - Visit a City Harvest Mobile Market, which provides free fresh produce throughout the five boroughs.
-Each Mobile Market has its own dates of operation from January 2021 through March 2021.
-Mobile Markets will be open from 11 am to 1 pm.
+Each Mobile Market has its own dates of operation.
+Mobile Markets are open from 9:30 a.m. to 11:30 a.m.
 Each site may have its own eligibility criteria to receive free food.
 A list of Mobile Markets by borough is available here: https://www.cityharvest.org/programs/mobile-markets/

 - DOE’s grading policy was updated October 26, 2020 to account for the challenges of remote and blended learning.
 Read more here: https://www.schools.nyc.gov/about-us/news/chancellor-s-message-for-families#grading.